 Setting Funding Priorities

 The field of complementary and integrative health encompasses a large and diverse array of practices, products, and disciplines.
-To best focus its research investment, NCCIH adopted a strategic plan in 2011 that outlined a framework of factors for setting research priorities including
+To best focus its research investment, NCCIH’s strategic plan outlines a framework of factors for setting research priorities including

 - Scientific promise